 We're here to help

-Maine has a number of excellent funding sources for energy & environmental companies.
+Maine has a number of excellent funding sources for energy and environmental companies.

 We list just the most general Maine-based opportunities below.